kwen7896/Kai-_BluestampPorfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MqPY_xWv1pA?si=goZER8Xh_Jt5HtLo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my second milestone, I chose to train my OpenCV model for character recognition by using Tesseract.
-To do this, I mostly had to code a lot as I had to use many different methods, such as Long Short-Term Memory (LSTM) and Convolutional Neural Network (CNN).
-These two methods of detecting characters are very effective: CNN scans images to waextract granular features from text, while LSTM uses the features CNN finds to determine the probability that a character is that character.
+To do this, I had to code extensively, using various methods such as Long Short-Term Memory (LSTM) and Convolutional Neural Networks (CNNs).
+These two methods of detecting characters are very effective: CNN scans images to extract granular features from text, while LSTM uses the features CNN finds to determine the probability that a character is that character.
 However, so far, there have been numerous issues, such as code not working or being very inaccurate.
 I fixed this by implementing many new lines of code that removed small noise, converted it to grayscale, and more.
-In the future, I plan to make my model more accurate and also make a camera mount for it by CADing it on Onshape.
+In the future, I plan to make my model more accurate and also design a camera mount for it in Onshape.

 <!---For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal